Jamextreme140/Bird-Engine/docs/lua/BIRDLUA.md

 end
 ```

-There's a lot of other events tha will be soon documented...
+There's a lot of other events that will be soon documented...

 Despite all of that, functions like `update`, `beatHit`, `stepHit` still receive one parameter (`elapsed`, `curBeat` and `curStep`)